Published by AMTEC on 30th Aug 2024

 At AMTEC, we understand that every farm has unique requirements when it comes to tillage farming.
 Whether you're committed to traditional ploughing or exploring the benefits of minimum tillage, we're here to support your agricultural journey.

 Our extensive selection of new and used farm machinery caters to all tillage farming systems.
-From robust ploughs to cutting-edge direct drilling equipment, we have the soil tilling equipment you need to optimise your land cultivation practices.
+From robust ploughs from Lemken to cutting-edge direct drilling equipment, we have the soil tilling equipment you need to optimise your land cultivation practices.
 For those peak season demands or if you're looking to try out high-spec kit, our hire service offers flexibility and access to the latest in agricultural technology.
 With our machinery management solutions, you can discuss with our agricultural machinery experts to help you identify what equipment would be best suited for your needs.

 In conclusion, whether you're practicing intensive ploughing or experimenting with modern tilling techniques, AMTEC is your trusted partner in agricultural innovation.
 We're committed to helping you find the right balance between tradition and progress, ensuring your farm remains productive, efficient, and sustainable in the ever-changing world of agriculture.